 Do not wear loose fitting equipment around rotating drivelines.
-Stop the engine and make sure that all moving parts have stopped before making any adjustments, connections, or performing any other type of service to the engine or other driven equipment.
+Stop the engine and make sure that all moving parts have stopped before making any adjustments, connections, or performing connections, or performing any other type of service to the engine or other driven equipment.